 1.1.
-These General Terms and Conditions («GTCS») govern the contractual relationship between HR Campus AG («SUPPLIER») and the Customer («CUSTOMER») in connection with SaaS services, implementation and project services as well as other consulting, support and other services of the SUPPLIER (hereinafter referred to as «SERVICES»).
-The contractual relationship between the SUPPLIER and the Customer shall be set forth in a framework agreement (the «AGREEMENT») and the appendices to the relevant AGREEMENT; these GTCs shall form an appendix to the AGREEMENT.
-In the following, the AGREEMENT and the associated appendices are referred to as the «CONTRACT».
-Any reference to an «APPENDIX» is a reference to an appendix to the AGREEMENT.
+These General Terms and Conditions («GTCs») govern the contractual relationship between HR Campus AG («Supplier») and the Customer («Customer») in connection with SaaS services, implementation and project services as well as other consulting, support and other services of the Supplier (hereinafter referred to as «Services»).
+The contractual relationship between the Supplier and the Customer shall be set forth in a framework agreement (the «Agreement») and the appendices to the relevant Agreement; these GTCs shall form an appendix to the Agreement.
+In the following, the Agreement and the associated appendices are referred to as the «Contract».
+Any reference to an «Appendix/Appendixes» is a reference to an appendix to the Agreement.

 2.3.
-With the consent of the CUSTOMER , the SUPPLIER has the right to involve third parties to fulfil the CONTRACT.
+The Supplier has the right to involve third parties to fulfil the Contract.

 3.1.
 Cloud Service and Cloud Provider